History of Bosnia and Herzegovina: Banate of Bosnia

 It is only from the 9th century that Frankish and Byzantine sources begin to mention early Slavic polities in the region.
-In this regard, the earliest widely acknowledged reference to Bosnia dates from the 10th century De Administrando Imperio written by Byzantine emperor Constantine Porphyrogenitus, during which period Bosnia is part of the Serbian state of Časlav, after whose death in battle in about 960, much of Bosnia finds itself briefly incorporated into the Croatian state of Krešimir II.
+In this regard, the earliest widely acknowledged reference to Bosnia dates from the 10th century De Administrando Imperio written by Byzantine emperor Constantine Porphyrogenitus, during which period Bosnia is part of the Serbian state of Časlav, after whose death in battle in about 960, much of Bosnia is briefly incorporated into the Croatian state of Krešimir II.
 Shortly thereafter, in 997, Samuel of Bulgaria marches through Bosnia and asserts his over-lordship in parts of it, however, only to be defeated by the Byzantine Empire in 1018 which annexes Bulgaria and asserts its suzerainty in Bosnia.
-This lasted until later in the century when some parts of Bosnia are briefly incorporated into Croatia and others into Duklja from which the latter Bosnia appears to have seceded in about 1101, upon which Bosnia's bans tried to rule for themselves.
-However, they all too often found themselves in a tug-of-war between Hungary and the Byzantine Empire.
-In the year of 1137, Hungary annexes most of Bosnia, then briefly losing her in 1167 to the Byzantine Empire before regaining her in 1180.
-Thus, prior to 1180 and the reign of Ban Kulin parts of Bosnia were briefly found in Serbian or Croatian units, but neither neighbor had held the Bosnians long enough to acquire their loyalty or to impose any serious claim to Bosnia.
+This lasted until later in the century when some parts of the territory of today’s Bosnia are briefly incorporated into Croatia and others into Duklja from which the latter Bosnia appears to have seceded in about 1101, upon which Bosnia's bans tried to rule for themselves.
+During this period, the region experiences varying political influence from the Byzantine Empire, the Kingdom of Hungary (then in personal union with the Kingdom of Croatia), and, to a lesser extent, the Grand Principality of Serbia.
+It was primarily under Hungarian political influence from 1137 to 1167, and primarily under Byzantine influence from 1167 to 1180.
+Prior to 1180 and the reign of Ban Kulin parts of Bosnia were briefly found in Serbian or Croatian units, but neither neighbor had held the Bosnians long enough to acquire their loyalty or to impose any serious claim to Bosnia.

-The first recorded Ban (viceroy) was Ban Borić, vassal to the Hungarian king.
-However, he was deposed when he backed the loser in a succession crisis over the Hungarian throne.
-In 1167, Byzantium reconquered Bosnia and eventually emplaced their own vassal as Ban – the native Ban Kulin (r.
-1180–1204).
-However, this vassalage was largely nominal, and Bosnia had for all practical purposes made itself into an independent state under Kulin.
+The first recorded Ban (viceroy) was Ban Borić, allied with the Hungarian king.
+However, he was deposed when he backed the losing claimant in a succession dispute over the Hungarian throne.
+In 1167, Ban Kulin (r.
+1180–1204) emerged as the Ban of Bosnia, under Byzantine political influence.
 Ban Kulin presided over nearly three decades of peace and stability during which he strengthened the country's economy through treaties with Dubrovnik and Venice.
 His rule also marked the start of a controversy with the Bosnian Church, an indigenous Christian sect considered heretical by both the Roman Catholic and Eastern Orthodox churches.
 In response to Hungarian attempts to use church politics regarding the issue as a way to reclaim sovereignty over Bosnia, Kulin held a council of local church leaders to renounce the heresy in 1203.
 Despite this, Hungarian ambitions remained unchanged long after Kulin's death in 1204, waning only after an unsuccessful invasion in 1254, which also fostered the schism of the Bosnian Church.